How Do UFC Weight Classes Work? | Easily Explained

-Number of Weight Classes in the UFC
+How Many Weight Classes Are in the UFC?

-Bamtamweight 135 lbs Both
+Bantamweight | 135 lbs | Both |

-Why are There Weight Classes?
+Why Are There Weight Classes?

 Levels the Playing Field